DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 ###Fidel A. Rodriguez

 <div class="statbox">
-- 30%: Proportion of Cubans aged 16-54 who have access to the Internet
+- 30%: Proportion of Cubans aged 16-54 who have access to the internet
 - \$2: Hourly cost for a 100 Mbit/s fiber connection in CUC/USD
 - 0%: Proportion of internet users who made online purchases in 2014 from Cuban accounts
 - 0%: Proportion of internet users who paid for a video streaming service in 2014 from Cuban accounts

-> “Starting today, people in Cuba with Internet connections and access to international payment methods will be able to subscribe to Netflix and instantly watch a curated selection of popular movies and TV shows.” – Netflix press release, 9 February 2015
+> 'Starting today, people in Cuba with internet connections and access to international payment methods will be able to subscribe to Netflix and instantly watch a curated selection of popular movies and TV shows.' – Netflix press release, 9 February 2015

 </div>